umake/make/README.md

 extra parsers, neither extra programs.
 Just one single Makefile.

-In order to make your very first compilation, just create a .c, .cpp, .asm or .f (or any of the many source extensions avaiable) and set the variable `BIN` whith its name in Config.mk.
-Then  *voilà*: it will compile everything perfectly (at least as perfect as your program...)
+In order to make your very first compilation, just create a .c, .cpp, .asm or .f (or any of the many source extensions avaiable) and *voilà*: it will compile everything perfectly (at least as perfect as your program...)

 #### Single-directory projects ####